Switch (2023 film): Release

 On November 16, 2022, the distribution company Lotte Entertainment released the first multiverse poster and trailer, announcing the title of the film as Switch, which was previously known as "The Christmas Present" (크리스마스 선물, keuriseumaseu seonmul).
 On December 5, 2022 it was announced that the film will premiere on January 4, 2023.

 On January 3, 2022 a special money-back guarantee screening of the film was held.
 A full refund of the admission fee was offered to the audience in case they were dissatisfied with the film and presented the ticket at the box office within 20 minutes after the screening of the film.

 Reception

-The film released on January 4, 2023, on 866 screens.
+The film released on January 4, 2023, on 912 screens.
 It opened at 5th place with 30,513 admissions at the Korean box office.

-As of 31 December 2023, with gross of US$3,231,827 and 418,604 admissions, it is the third highest-grossing Korean film of 2023.
+As of 31 December 2023, with gross of US$3,050,961 and 422,417 admissions, it is at 24th place in the Korean films released in 2023.